ChrisPMohr/TronMath/README.md

 It would be possible to update the spreadsheet to take one or both of these cards into account.

 #### Which Hands?
 The spreadsheet shows every combination of cards that can lead to a unique lines of play.
-For example, we don't distinguish `Tron XY + Map` from `Tron XY + Map + Chromatic`, because one would play the same regardless of the Chromatic.
+For example, we don't distinguish `Tron XY + Map` from `Tron XY + Map + Chromatic`, because the extra Chromatic doesn't effect the line of play the player would take.

 ### How are the Probabilities Calculated?
 #### Methods